 There is a certain quality to a poem, any poem.
 Poetry has a way of circumventing the traps and pitfalls of our common rhetoric in order to bring us deeper: deeper into the poet's subject matter, deeper into ourselves.
 For both poet (the writer) and reader (the receiver), poetry has the power to "get us out of our own way."
 And because of this, ideas can be expressed poetically in a way that is wholly unique.
-It condenses the thoughts and ideas of the poet into pithy messages that penetrate right to the heart of their subject, no matter how direct or abstract the poem may be.
+Poetry is often characterized by its ability to condense or distill the ideas of the poet into messages that have a certain penetrative quality: a good poem can hit us right in the heart, and we all know it when we read (or hear) it.
 Poetry is a product of all of our world cultures, languages, and traditions; wherever in the world there is written language, you will also find poetry there, whispering its secrets into your ear.
 But what sets ecstatic poetry aside from the rest?
 What distinguishes it from other types of poetic expression?
-The answer is a delicate and very personal line between poetry-at-large and poetry-as-practice.
+The answer is a visionary and very personal experience.
+It is the difference between poetry-at-large and poetry-as-practice.
 Activist and poet Muriel Rukeyser is noted for saying: "If there were no poetry on any day in the world, poetry would be invented that day.
 For there would be an intolerable hunger."
 But what is this hunger?
 One could say that the practice of ecstatic poetry seeks to answer this question.

 "I wonder: from these thousands of me's, which one am I?" ~rumi

-Many scholars believe that ecstatic poetry has its roots in eastern contemplative writings, specifically from within Sufi mysticism.
-It is the Sufi poets Rumi and Hafez who are often credited as the first ecstatic Masters.
+Many scholars believe that ecstatic poetry as we understand it in the West has its roots in eastern contemplative writings, specifically from within Sufi mysticism.
+Even though ecstatic verse can be found in some of the earliest recorded writing in human history, such as the Homeric and Orphic Hymns from ancient Greece, it is the Sufi poets Rumi and Hafez who are often credited as the first ecstatic Masters.
 Though separated by over a century, the lives of these great poets brought about massive collections of poems that are, in many ways, ineffable.
-What can be said about these first ecstatic poets and their work is that there is a very distinct flavor, a rich and characteristic texture to their poetry.
+What can be said about these classic ecstatic poets and their work is that there is a very distinct flavor, a rich and characteristic texture to their poetry.
 It is as if each poem is a channeled message from the Divine, words written as a way to express a very specific kind of connection: connection with Self, or with God.
 It is the longing for this connection that fuels the fires of ecstatic poetry.